mikemadden42/GrayHatGo/part1.md

 2. Go is more verbose, less compact compared to languages like Python, Ruby.

 3. Go is still a relatively new language (2009).

+4. Go's package management took a while to reach prime time.

+5. Something like tinygo may be better for embedded systems.